digitalyacht/iKonvert/README.md

 Included in this repository are:-

-1. Source code for a QT based App showing how to talk to the gateway
+*1. Source code for a QT based App showing how to talk to the gateway*

-2. Windows executable of the QT Test App so you can get started stright away
+*2. Windows executable of QT Test App so you can start playing straight away*

-3.  iKonvert Firmware Update Tool for Windows
+*3.  iKonvert Firmware Update Tool for Windows*

-4. The latest iKonvert firmware (currently V1.00)
+*4. The latest iKonvert firmware (currently V1.00)*

-5. The iKonvert Developers Guide V1.02 in Word format
+*5. The iKonvert Developers Guide V1.02 in Word format*

 No special libraries are required to integrate iKonvert and the USB version uses an FTDI chipset that has good driver support for all common operating systems.